 The temple is reached via a staircase that runs along the cliff overlooking the sea.
 You reach a large central space through a finely carved stone portal.

 Pura Uluwatu doesn’t attract many visitors only with its architectonic beauty.
-It’s also famous for its monkey troops that are definitely up to no good.
+It’s also famous for its monkey troops which are definitely up to no good.
 As you walk on the staircase along the cliff, make sure to have everything thoroughly put away and your bag or backpack closed.
 These monkeys are no pets.
 They are wild animals – and they are ruthless.
 They’ll take whatever they like – and not in a playful way.

-By the way, when was your last rabies-shot?
+By the way, when was your last rabies shot?

-Another reason why visitors are flocking to Uluwatu at dusk is the famous Kecak-performance.
+Another reason why visitors are flocking to Uluwatu at dusk is the famous Kecak performance.

 Kecak is a dance drama based on elements of the Indian epic Ramayana.
 Up to a hundred male dancers dressed in black and white checkered loincloths perform in a choir, answered in an antiphon by a solo singer.